 Many Yacht Charter companies left Turkish waters for Greece.
 The great news is from the 2019 Mediterranean Yacht Charters in Turkey are on the increase.
 Confidence is increasing along the coast.
 Marina’s are once again beginning to fill up with international clients.
 The opening of the new international airport in Istanbul makes picking up a Yacht quick and simple from any international destination.

 There are 189 nature parks and 40 national parks in Turkey.
 Furthermore, there are over 200 nature reserve areas.
-Ankara is renowned for the Angora cat, the Angora rabbit and the Angora goat.
+Mediterranean Ankara is renowned for the Angora cat, the Angora rabbit and the Angora goat.
 The national dog is the Anatolian Shepherd.

 The country has the sea on three sides.
 The Aegean to the west, the Black Sea to the north, and the Mediterranean to the south.
-The Sea of Marmara, together with the Bosphorus and the Dardanelles, separates Europe from Asia.
+Together with the Bosphorus and the Dardanelles, the Sea of Marmara separates Europe from Asia.

 Eight countries border Turkey

 The official language is Turkish, but you will find many English speakers in the main cities and coastal Marina locations.
 This magical country has a fascinating history; it has a nautical connection in the many ports and harbours along the coast.

 A chequered past of conflict and power struggles dominate Turkey´s story.